brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 	-   Netcat is a well-known networking utility that is often used in living off the land and other attacks.
 Additionally, `nc.exe` is located in a non-standard Windows directory (the Temp directory), which is a common location where attackers stage their tools.

 	-   The `nc.exe` and its location are strong IOCs because no legitimate Windows process installs or runs Netcat from the Temp directory.
-Further, it's highly unlikely that a typical corporate Windows user runs Netcat for legitimate work purposes.
+Further, it's highly unlikely that a typical Windows user runs Netcat for legitimate work purposes.

 -  Powershell/`powershell.exe` (PID 8072):

-	-   `powershell.exe` launched less than 2 minutes before Netcat, suggesting PowerShell was a likely staging mechanism to launch `nc.exe` based on the process creation timeline.
+	-   `powershell.exe` launched less than two minutes before Netcat, suggesting PowerShell was a likely staging mechanism to launch `nc.exe` based on the process creation timeline.

-	-   As with `nc.exe`, it is unlikely that a typical corporate Windows user would use PowerShell for day-to-day tasks.
+	-   As with `nc.exe`, it is unlikely that a typical Windows user would use PowerShell for day-to-day tasks.
 PowerShell is often abused in fileless attacks and is a common living off the land tool.

 #### 3. Detailed Process Investigation using `Get-CimInstance`